-Psychotherapy and counselling can help with many types of emotional distress.
-Below is a list of the broad areas with which I have experience.
 Please note that the list is not exhaustive and I may well be able to help even if you do not find yourself under one of these headings:

-- Anxiety, panic, depression, stress and sadness
+- Anxiety, panic and stress

-- Lack of direction, meaning and purpose
+- Lack of direction, existential issues, spiritual issues, alienation

 - Isolation and loneliness

-- Break-ups and divorce
+- Separations and divorce

-- Fertility issues
+- Fertility issues, miscarriage